Rehabilitating Acute Hamstring Injuries

 The British Athletics Medical Team proposed a new injury classification system for improved diagnostic accuracy and prognostication based on MRI features

 Determining accurate return-to-play timescales following many acute hamstring injuries has been proven to be difficult.
-For example, injuries involving an intramuscular tendon or aponeurosis with adjacent muscle fibres generally need shorter recovery periods than those involving a proximal free tendon and/or MTJ.
+For example, injuries involving an intramuscular tendon or aponeurosis with adjacent muscle fibers generally need shorter recovery periods than those involving a proximal free tendon and/or MTJ.

 There’s also been connections between MRI findings according to the region of the injury and return-to-play.
-Particularly, it has been hypothesized that the shorter the distance between the proximal pole of the injury and the ischial tuberosity found on MRI evaluations similarly determined by the presence of oedema, the longer the time to return will be.
-In the same manner, the length of oedema shows a similar effect on recovery time.
+Particularly, it has been hypothesized that the shorter the distance between the proximal pole of the injury and the ischial tuberosity found on MRI evaluations similarly determined by the presence of edema, the longer the time to return will be.
+In the same manner, the length of edema shows a similar effect on recovery time.
 The longer the length, the longer the recovery.
 Additionally, the position of peak pain simultaneously following acute hamstring injuries are also associated with increased recovery periods.

 Furthermore, there have been attempts to clarify the connection between the grading of acute hamstring injuries and return-to-play.
 In a prospective cohort study on 207 professional football players with acute hamstring injuries, 57 percent were identified as grade I, 27 percent were identified as grade II, and only 3 percent were identified as grade III.
 The athletes with grade I injuries returned to play within an average of 17 days.
 The athletes with grade II injuries returned within 22 days and those with grade III injuries returned approximately within 73 days.
 According to the study, 84 percent of these injuries affected the BF, 11 percent the SM, and 5 percent the ST. However, there was no significant difference in lay-off time for injuries to the three different muscles.
 This has been compared to 5-23 days with grade I-II injuries, and 28-51 days for grade I-III in other studies respectively.